Dual-Degree Program Guide

 Portions of the following article were drafted using an in-house natural language generation platform.
 The article was then reviewed, fact-checked, and edited by multiple members of our editorial team prior to publishing.

-Dual-degree programs offer you the opportunity to earn two different degrees simultaneously.
-This comprehensive approach to education can broaden your skill set and diversify your experiences, making you more competitive in the job market.
+The comprehensive approach of a dual-degree program to education can broaden your skill set and diversify your experiences, making you more competitive in the job market.

 Some schools offer predetermined dual-degree pathways, while others encourage students to create their own programs.
 Many options enable students to earn two degrees in a relatively short amount of time.
 For example, 4+1 programs lead to both a bachelor’s and master’s degree in just five years instead of the traditional six.